Skip to main content

 What should applicants include in their personal statements?
 Is there a specific question the fellows should answer?

-The personal statement is an opportunity to distinguish yourself and tell us your story!
+The personal statement is an opportunity to distinguish yourself and tell your story!
 We recommend you include the following in your statement:

-• Why you are interested in healthcare administration
+• Why you are interested in healthcare administration?

-• Why you are interested in the YNHHS Fellowship
+• Why you are interested in the YNHHS Fellowship?

-• What value you will add to the health system
+• What value you will add to the health system?

 Does the candidate have to be a current student or recent graduate to apply for the program?
 Will YNHHS accept fellows that have obtained their graduate degree(s) in previous years?